The Fellows Portal

 The weekend is an informal retreat, beginning with dinner Friday evening and ending mid-day on Sunday.
 Typically a former grant recipient leads discussion on a theme that permits Fellows to explore and discuss an important issue while getting to know one another better.

-Fellows are encouraged to attend Pendle Hill gatherings whenever possible, as well as informal get-togethers which are held occasionally in New York and other cities.
+Fellows who are no longer on grant are encouraged to attend Pendle Hill gatherings whenever possible, as well as other programs and get-togethers.
 There are a limited number of places for each Pendle Hill weekend.
 Priority is given to new Fellows and then to those who notify the Fellowship Committee of their interest in attending..

 Grant Renewals